Fact: In my entire life, I’ve only cried once at a tourist attraction.

 4. Art Department, Creature Effects and Diagon Alley

 When you’re ready to go back inside, countless wonders from the creature effects & art department await you.
 Here, you really get to appreciate the depth of work put into creating a whole magical world.

 I was really wowed by everything.

 In this area, you will see masks, wigs, models and more of your favourite magical creatures.

 In this second half of the tour as well, you get to walk through Diagon Alley.
 The details and work in the set will absolutely blow you away.
 The shops look so real, you’ll be tempted to go knocking on their doors.

-At the end of the tour, just before the entrance of the gift shop, you will see this wonderfully beautiful quote appear on the screen:
+At the end of the tour, just before the entrance of the Harry Potter Studio Tour Shop, you will see this wonderfully beautiful quote appear on the screen:

 And there you have it, the most magical experience ever.
 One day, I will visit the Wonderful Wizarding World of Harry Potter, but until then, I think this tour has given me enough happy & geeky memories to last. ….
 At least for the next little while.

 Any more questions about visiting the Warner Bros Studio Tour in London?